afonsoguerra/AYUKA/README.md

 Associated databases available on Zenodo:

 José Afonso Guerra-Assunção.
 (2022).
 AYUKA Genotyper Databases - Human Adenovirus (HAdV) (22-222) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6521576

+## Found a problem?

+If AYUKA is not doing what you expect, you have an issue with it or a feature suggestion, please open an issue or a pull request in this repository!
+Thanks!

 ## Usage